“I killed you, I brought you back, and I can do it again.”

 The next couple all but shoves Caroline aside in their haste to enter the now-open stall.
 A second couple fights them to get in.
 That lasts a moment before they seem to give up on any pretensions of modesty and head in together.

 Onlookers roar at the vampire’s lewd proposition.
 Some call her a whore or slut.
 Others leer and whistle.
 Several try to grab her.
-Caroline’s next victim punches one in the nose, sending him staggering back as blood sprays from his face, and then punches his own victim in the throat.
+Caroline’s next victim punches one in the nose, sending him staggering back as blood sprays from his face.
+Then he punches his own victim in the throat.
 She gags over the stained floor.
-People descend on her, but Caroline can’t see what happens next as the tattoo-faced man pulls her into the next stall.
-Coarse hands start hungrily fondling her breasts.
+People descend on her.
+Caroline can’t see what happens next as the tattoo-faced man pulls her into the next stall.
+Coarse hands hungrily fondle her breasts.

 Caroline: She encourages him, drawing him in.
 What is carnality when there is blood?
 She pulls him close, whispers, licks, kisses, encourages.
 She buries her face in collar as he tries to penetrate her.
 Again, there’s little flash of teeth.
 It’s even easier this time.

 GM: There’s soon more blissful punctures.
-The man is soon a quivering mass of flesh-putty in Caroline’s grasp, moaning and panting for more with flushed cheeks.
+The man is soon a quivering mass of flesh-putty in Caroline’s grasp.
+He moans for more with flushed cheeks.
 His crotch bulges before a wet stain appears.
-Caroline leaves him on the filth-crusted floor in an unconscious heap, her inner monster purring with satiation.
+Caroline leaves him on the filth-crusted floor in an unconscious heap.
+Some animal part of her purrs with satiation.

 GM: The girl bursts into the stall, now topless and missing her shirt and jacket.
 At the sight of her violator’s still form, she falls on her hands and knees, desperately shaking him to stir, to wake up.
 She looks up at Caroline through teary eyes and shrieks profanity at her.